Homemade Mosquito Repellent for Dogs

 Repellents, Insecticides and Pesticides

 These are three words we hear and often they're used interchangeably.
-There is a reason for the confusion as some of the insecticides and pesticides leave behind smells and chemicals which act as a repellent.
+There is a reason for the confusion as some of the insecticides and pesticides leave behind smells and chemicals that act as a repellent.
 Let's clear up some of the confusion.

 - Repellents are applied to the skin and are used on humans and animals.
 Repellents help prevent the insect from biting.